Mouradouchane/GAME-X-O-tic-tac-toe/README.md

 ###### "tic tac toe" or "X | O" game : Free & Open-Source for you &amp;

-composite & complexed project :expressionless: for web writed pure javascript , html , css no frameworks no libs
+composite & complexed project :expressionless: but have a lot of control , this project for web writed pure javascript , html , css no frameworks no libs

 * this project has 4 mods working independent